welcome to

 The Podcast

-Join your host, Tracy Young —an Orton-Gillingham-trained tutor and mom to an amazing dyslexic daughter—as she pulls back the curtain on the world of literacy.
+Join your host, Tracy Young —a trained Orton-Gillingham tutor and mom to an amazing dyslexic daughter—as she pulls back the curtain on the world of literacy.
 It’s a podcast dedicated to empowering parents of struggling readers and kids with dyslexia.

 The Blog